Undergraduate Degree in Data Science

 - Three upper-level courses in one application area (e.g.: Biology, Economics, Political Science, Earth & Environmental Science, etc.) OR three more upper-level courses (200 level+) in any mix of Computer Science and Statistics.

-In order to plan and declare your major, please see an advisor in the Center for Study Abroad & Interdepartmental Programs.
+In order to plan and declare your major, please see Michelle Saile, undergraduate coordinator for the Institute for Data Science.

 - MTH 150 Discrete Mathematics OR MTH 150A Discrete Math Module